 With the emergence of Singapore as an independent state, the name of the SCBA Singapore was changed to the Singapore Chinese Peranakan Association on 11 December 1964 .
 It finally became The Peranakan Association Singapore (TPAS) on 23 February 1966.

-The Baba Nyonya Convention has also since been held in Phuket, Kuala Lumpur, Jakarta and will be hosted by Tangerang in 2018.
+The Baba Nyonya Convention has also since been held in Phuket, Kuala Lumpur, Jakarta and Tangerang.
+In 2020, the 33rd convention will be hosted in Singapore by TPAS.
 This gathering of the various Federation associations is an event that is eagerly anticipated by its members, who comprise Peranakans and those who love the culture.

 Finally, a history of the present-day Peranakan Association will not be complete without paying tribute to our late Honorary Life President, Mr T W Ong whose dedication to and love of the Association has enabled it to thrive during his term of office from 1950 to 1991.